betselotz/MTB-Illumina-WGS-Analysis/MTB-QC-to-Phlogeny.md

         -pre "$OUTDIR/aligned_consensus"

 echo "✅ IQ-TREE run completed.
 Results are in $OUTDIR/"

 ```
 <details>
 <summary>📝 IQ-TREE Script Explanation</summary>

-1. `#!/bin/bash` → Use Bash shell to run the script.
+- `#!/bin/bash` → Use Bash shell to run the script.
-2. `set -euo pipefail` → Exit on errors, treat unset variables as errors, and fail if any command in a pipeline fails.
+- `set -euo pipefail` → Exit on errors, treat unset variables as errors, and fail if any command in a pipeline fails.
-3. `MAIN_ALIGNMENT="consensus_sequences/aligned_consensus.fasta"` → Path to the main TB consensus alignment.
+- `MAIN_ALIGNMENT="consensus_sequences/aligned_consensus.fasta"` → Path to the main TB consensus alignment.
-4. `OUTGROUP_FASTA="consensus_sequences/CP048071.1.fasta"` → Path to the outgroup FASTA file.
+- `OUTGROUP_FASTA="consensus_sequences/CP048071.1.fasta"` → Path to the outgroup FASTA file.
-5. `OUTDIR="iqtree_results"` → Directory where IQ-TREE results will be saved.
+- `OUTDIR="iqtree_results"` → Directory where IQ-TREE results will be saved.
-6. `OUTGROUP_NAME="CP048071.1"` → Name of the outgroup sequence (must match the sequence name in the merged alignment).
+- `OUTGROUP_NAME="CP048071.1"` → Name of the outgroup sequence (must match the sequence name in the merged alignment).
-7. `mkdir -p "$OUTDIR"` → Create the results directory if it doesn’t exist.
+- `mkdir -p "$OUTDIR"` → Create the results directory if it doesn’t exist.
-8. `MERGED_ALIGNMENT="$OUTDIR/aligned_with_outgroup.fasta"` → Path for the merged alignment file.
+- `MERGED_ALIGNMENT="$OUTDIR/aligned_with_outgroup.fasta"` → Path for the merged alignment file.
-9. `cat "$MAIN_ALIGNMENT" "$OUTGROUP_FASTA" > "$MERGED_ALIGNMENT"` → Merge the main alignment and outgroup FASTA into a single file.
+- `cat "$MAIN_ALIGNMENT" "$OUTGROUP_FASTA" > "$MERGED_ALIGNMENT"` → Merge the main alignment and outgroup FASTA.
-10. `iqtree2 -s "$MERGED_ALIGNMENT" \` → Run IQ-TREE using the merged alignment.
+- `iqtree2 -s "$MERGED_ALIGNMENT" \` → Run IQ-TREE using the merged alignment.
-11. `-m GTR+G \` → Use GTR substitution model with gamma rate heterogeneity.
+- `-m GTR+G \` → Use GTR substitution model with gamma rate heterogeneity.
-12. `-bb 1000 \` → Perform 1000 ultrafast bootstrap replicates.
+- `-bb 1000 \` → Perform 1000 ultrafast bootstrap replicates.
-13. `-nt 4 \` → Use 4 CPU threads for the run.
+- `-nt 4 \` → Use 4 CPU threads.
-14. `-o "$OUTGROUP_NAME" \` → Root the tree using the specified outgroup sequence.
+- `-o "$OUTGROUP_NAME" \` → Root the tree using the outgroup.
-15. `-pre "$OUTDIR/aligned_consensus"` → Set the prefix for output files inside the results directory.
+- `-pre "$OUTDIR/aligned_consensus"` → Set the prefix for output files.
-16. `echo "✅ IQ-TREE run completed.
-Results are in $OUTDIR/"` → Print a completion message to the console.
+- `echo "✅ IQ-TREE run completed.
+Results are in $OUTDIR/"` → Print completion message.

 </details>

 ##### Step 3:save and exit Nano
 Press Ctrl + O → Enter (to save)